-As at December 31, 2019 it was difficult to determine the value and the future recoverability of patents owned by the Company.
-The Company has chosen to take a conservative approach, and expense all costs relating to patents.
-The total patent fee expense reflected in the statement of loss relates to professional fees incurred to obtain and file patents.
+As at December 31, 2020 it was difficult to determine the value and the future recoverability of patents owned by the Company and research expenses incurred.
+The Company has chosen to take a conservative approach, and expense all costs relating to patents and research.
 Future patent costs may be capitalized if future recoverability is readily estimable.